cthoyt/cthoyt.github.io/index.md

 collaborations through German, European, and international grants and developing project-based contracts for organizations with unmet business needs addressed by the semantic technologies and capabilities that I've developed and write about here.
-Privately, I offer consulting services and training for organizations interested in these topics.
+Privately, I can offer consulting services, speaking engagements, and training for organizations interested in these topics.

 Here's some more details [about me](/about) and [my research](/research).
 You can download my [résumé](https://github.com/cthoyt/resume/raw/master/main.pdf)